Novel or Memoir Developmental Edit

-For a critique of a full novel or memoir, I print your electronic document, read through once, take notes on initial impressions, and engage in a light line edit, if necessary.
+For a developmental edit of a full novel or memoir, I print your electronic document, read through once, take notes on initial impressions, and engage in a light line edit, if necessary.
 I read through a second time to make deeper notes and make suggestions—such as cuts, direction for filling gaps, pacing recommendations, character development and character balancing ideas.
-Finally, I write a full critique clearly outlined in a manner that fits your project's specific needs, detailing strengths and weaknesses in plot and character development, structure, content, pacing, themes, depth, dialogue, etc.
+Finally, I write a full critique clearly outlined in a manner that fits your project's specific needs, detailing strengths and weaknesses in plot and character development, structure, content, pacing, themes,, dialogue, marketability and more.

 Cost varies in accordance with each project.